rasmunk/McWeb/README.md

 # Dockerised McWeb

-This repository is a version of McWeb, running within a Docker container, and able to schedule remote processing of mcstas and mcxtrace processing.
+This repository is a version of McWeb, running within a Docker container, and able to schedule remote processing of McStas and McXtrace processing.

 By default McWeb is accessible at 127.0.0.1:80.
 If required, an nginx reverse proxy is included though is not used by default.
 McWeb itself can be configured at 'McWeb/nginx/mcweb.conf'.

-Note that a default django superuser is created during the mcweb docker image construction.
+Note that a default django superuser is created during the McWeb docker image construction.
 This can be configured using the variables 'DJANGO_PASSWORD', 'DJANGO_USER' and 'DJANGO_EMAIL' within 'McWeb/Dockerfile'.

 # Running the stack